The people of Preston

 WSCIC appointed Groundwork to lead a funding bid to the Heritage Lottery Fund.
 Having worked closely with the public and historians, a vision for a sympathetic yet transformational regeneration of Winckley Square Gardens was created, and a grant of £1.2m was secured in 2015 to transform the gardens.

 Groundwork developed designs, conversation plans and oversaw the restoration project which involved significant contribution from a number of prominent local historians.
-The project was delivered by Barton Grange Landscapes and the gardens reopened in November 2016, bringing much joy to the people of Preston.
+The project was delivered by Barton Grange Landscapes.

 As part of the £1.2m funding, a new Friends of Winckley Square group was launched and under the leadership of its Chair, Patricia Harrison, it oversees a programme of activities and events that have drawn in visitors from across the region.